dav-sap/titan-ex/README.md

    ```
     if you have it installed, again update config file as you see fit

+5. Define your unsplash token:
+   Go to the config file and paste your unsplash token in the config, so the API can work correctly
 ## Running the Application

 Start the Node.js server: